MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample2.md

 ![SoPathTracerBackgroundLight](/images/tutorials/visualization/pathtracer/BackgroundLight.png "SoPathTracerBackgroundLight")

-#### Manually define LUT
+#### Manually Define LUT
 Either define your desired colors for your LUT in the *Editor* tab manually as shown down below.

 ![LUT](/images/tutorials/visualization/pathtracer/V6.2_LUTandSoExaminerViewer.png "LUT")

-#### Load example LUT from file
+#### Load Example LUT from File
 As an alternative, you can replace the `SoLUTEditor` with a `LUTLoad` and load this [XML file](/examples/visualization/example6/LUT_Original.xml) to use a pre-defined LUT.

 ![LUTLoad](/images/tutorials/visualization/pathtracer/LUTLoad.png "LUTLoad")

 Now, let's enhance your rendering further by using the `SoPathTracerMaterial` module.
 This module provides essential material properties for geometry and volumes within the `SoPathTracer` scene.

 Add a `SoPathTracerMaterial` module to your `SoPathTracerVolume`.
 Open it’s panel and navigate to the tab *Surface Brdf*.
 Change the *Diffuse* color for altering the visual appearance of surfaces.
 The *Diffuse* color determines how light interacts with the surface, influencing its overall color and brightness.
-Set *Specular* to *0.5*, *Shininess* to *1.0* and *Specular Intensity* to *0.5*.
+Set *Specular* to *0.5*, *Shininess* to *1.0*, and *Specular Intensity* to *0.5*.

 ![SoPathTracerMaterial](/images/tutorials/visualization/pathtracer/SoPathTracerMaterial_Knee.png "SoPathTracerMaterial")

 {{<alert class="info" caption="Additional Info">}}
-The resulting rendering in `SoExaminerViewer` might look different, depending on your defined LUT.
+The resulting rendering in `SoExaminerViewer` might look different depending on your defined LUT.
 {{</alert>}}

 ## Visualize Bones